 I arranged mine staggering down my hallway!
 These would be super fun hanging outside on a porch or in a walkway, too!
 The possibilities for your Harry Potter floating candles are endless!
 Start collecting your tubes early, because, the more candles you have floating, the cooler it will look!

 If you really want to be true to Harry Potter, hang them over your dining table just like the floating candles in the Hogwarts Great Hall!
 Then throw a dinner party.
 It will be amazing.
+This Harry Potter Floating Candles craft will be the party showstopper!

 Want to whip up more magic in your craft room?